KevinLEEEEEEE/NetworkProgramming/README.md

 export default colorManager;
 ```

-<p>this allows the program to start a new thread to deal with the color data, about 5 million RGB info(done in 2 seconds)</p>
+<p>this allows the program to <b>start a new thread</b> to deal with the color data, about 5 million RGB info(done in 1 seconds), not a high score, but acceptable on the V8 engine</p>

 ```javascript
 const _colorAnalysis = {